GlobedGD/globed2/server/protocol.md

 Game related

+* 12000 - RequestPlayerProfilesPacket - request account data of another player (or all people on the level)
 * 12001 - LevelJoinPacket - join a level
 * 12002 - LevelLeavePacket - leave a level
 * 12003 - PlayerDataPacket - player data
-* 12004^ - SyncPlayerMetadataPacket - request player account data & metadata and sync own
 * 12010+ - VoicePacket - voice frame
 * 12011?^+ - ChatMessagePacket - chat message